cmiller-veced/osdupy/README.md

 DONE

 Next step is to validate data against the swagger.
 The tricky part is getting references.
 Worthwhile because it keeps us in the original data format.
-No DAO (data access objects).
+DONE

+Call the API.
+WIP

 Other tasks present themselves as we go.
 Navigating json data is tedious without good tools so we create the tools as we go.